 Through my own use of the tool that I built, Keep My Friends, I’ve found that after a few weeks of regularly contacting my friends, then they’ve initiated contact with me more as well.
 I’d missed a deadline to contact one of my friends that I have on a 7 day contact cycle, and they reached out to me to say “for some reason I was thinking of you today”, because of the habit and association that Monday had with speaking to me each week.

 Keep My Friends has been built to make it easy for you to keep track when you last spoke to your mom or dad and your friends.
 For each person you add, you can set the “Contact Frequency” – or in other words, how many days is the maximum that you want to allow it to go between times that you speak to them.
 Simply login to the web site, and click “Today” when you speak to one of your friends and it will update your records.
 Keep My Friends also includes daily email reminders if you’re overdue on calling your mother, at a time of the day that best suits you.
 For me, the email comes at 9 am every day to let me know who I should be reaching out to on that day.
 You can see a screenshot of what the web site looks like below.

 If you’re looking for a way to remind you to call mom or dad, there’s nothing better that I can think of than Keep My Friends.
-Start your 30 day free trial today!
+Sign up today!